ucsf-wynton/wynton-website-hpc/docs/hpc/howto/gui-x11fwd.md

 6. Dialog **MATE on dev2**: _Enter your {{ site.cluster.name }} password_ (this happens for unknown reasons to _some_ users, even when using SSH keys)
 7. Dialog **Enter passphrase to decrypt a key**: _Enter ssh key passphrase, if set_
 8. Dialog **Enter passphrase to decrypt a key**: _Enter ssh key passphrase, if set_ (yes, twice)
 9. Wait!
-It will take a long time before the MATE window to appear, looks like an empty Linux desktop.
+It will take a long time for the MATE window to appear, looks like an empty Linux desktop.
 Resize the window if you wish, and start up terminals, web browsers, etc. as you would do on your regular desktop.

 <div class="alert alert-warning" role="alert" markdown="1">